Kirk W. Johnson

-Kirk Wallace Johnson is an American author, journalist, and founder of The List Project, a not-for-profit organization that helps resettle Iraqi refugees who previously worked for the U.S. government during the Iraq War.
-He served as the U.S. Agency for International Development regional coordinator for reconstruction in Fallujah, Iraq in 2005.
+Kirk Wallace Johnson is an American author, screenwriter, and founder of The List Project, a not-for-profit organization that resettled Iraqi refugees who previously worked for the U.S. government during the Iraq War.
+He served as the U.S. Agency for International Development first coordinator for reconstruction in Fallujah, Iraq in 2005.

 Early life and education

 Johnson was born in West Chicago, Illinois.
 His father, Thomas L. Johnson, served several terms as a Republican State Representative and Senator, and his mother, Virginia L. Johnson, was a policy advisor to the Illinois Attorney General.
 As a fifteen-year-old, Johnson visited Egypt with his grandmother, and began studying Arabic in evening classes at the College of DuPage, skipping his high school graduation to attend the Arabic Language Institute at the American University in Cairo.

 He graduated from the University of Chicago in 2002, with a degree in Near Eastern Languages and Civilizations.
 In addition to studying in Syria on a Foreign Language Acquisition Grant (2001), Johnson received a Fulbright Scholarship to conduct research on political Islamism in Egypt (2002–03).